Lecture Discussion Pathway Phase 2 Courses

 Public Health and Preventative Medicine

-Public Health and Preventative Medicine provide second-year osteopathic medical students with an introduction to selected issues and methods with respect to public health, and an appreciation of research epidemiology and prevention.
+Public Health and Preventative Medicine provides second-year osteopathic medical students with an introduction to selected issues and methods with respect to public health, and an appreciation of research epidemiology and prevention.
 Though most students will not enter full-time public health careers, public health issues impact every physician's practice.
 Knowledge of how individual health issues affect (and are impacted by) the community is essential for the future physician.

 Psychiatry / Substance Abuse